 Looking Forward: The Future of Women’s Treatment

 The field of addiction treatment is belatedly catching up to what researchers have long known: women require different approaches.
-There are more programs starting to take steps toward gender-specific addiction recovery options, but there’s still so much work to be done.
+There are more programs starting to take steps towards gender-specific addiction recovery options, but there’s still so much work to be done.

 If you’re thinking about treatment for yourself or someone else, remember that fit is key.
 For many women, gender-specific programs aren’t a nice-to-have — they’re critical to successful recovery.